skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 are better than the same in any other language I know — a trap *without first unwinding the stack* — the typical implementation doesn't have the courtesy to trap in the macro itself, creating friction.
-Or worse, it doesn't trap at at all and instead exits the process normally with a non-zero status.
+Or worse, it doesn't trap at all and instead exits the process normally with a non-zero status.
 It's not optimized for debuggers.

 My non-trivial programs quickly pick up this definition instead, adjusted later as needed: